Me (on our first date): "What do you want out of life?"

 I would have been content with a Skoolie or Van.
 But Trevor wanted something that would allow us to go anywhere and do anything.
 (Park on a beach, off road in the desert or climb up a mountain)

-He is also the biggest dreamer and extremist I know, so it should have come to no surprise when he purchased our Rig, at a Military auction.
+He is also the biggest dreamer and extremist I know, so it came to no surprise when he purchased our first rig, at a Military auction.

 When we first purchased ‘Wazimu’ (which means ‘Madness’ in Swahili) he was just a beige, flatbed, M1078 troop carrier, that looked like he had already been to the desert a time or two.